calblueprint/dccentralkitchen/docs/admin/newclerk.md

 - A 4-digit PIN number to use as this clerk's unique password.

 ::: warning NOTE
 For security reasons, these links are password protected.
-Contact <wangannie@berkeley.edu> if you need access.
+Contact **wangannie [at] berkeley.edu** if you need access.
 :::

 ### Procedure